keyonvafa/indigo/_posts/2017-02-02-tweet-counts-poisson-processes.md

 At any rate, I decided to buy 5 shares of "Yes" for 35-39 tweets, 2 shares of "No" for 45-49 tweets, and 2 shares of "No" for 50-54 tweets (everywhere my model differed with the market prices by at least 10 percentage points).
 Stay tuned for updates on how I do, along with a more complicated model.

 All code is available <a href='https://github.com/keyonvafa/tweet-count-poisson-blog'>here</a>.

+## Update

+Trump ended up tweeting 44 times; therefore, I lost the "Yes" for 35-39 tweets, but I won both "No" markets I invested in, 45-49 and 50-54.
+Though it's impossible to tell with a sample size of one, it seems like this model is a good start -- Trump's final tweet count was in the 40-44 bucket, which was deemed the second-most likely bucket by the model, at 31%.